 Firmware updates may be required to get new features and to apply bug fixes.
 Normally they are not necessary.
 Applying such an update must be done explicitly.
 The update process rewrites the device's flash memory, and should not be interrupted.
 Make sure the device is connected via USB 3.0, as the update will take a long time with USB 2.x.
 Firmware downloads are available here.

-Plug in the device, and ensure it's using USB 3.0.
+Plug in the device, and ensure it's using USB 3.0 (main LED is blue).
 Then run the following command on the terminal:

 Downloads/firmware.dat is the path to the firmware binary you downloaded.